dmarzzz/Whitepaper/README.md

 #### Enigma Node Attack

 Enigma nodes utilize Intel Software Guard Extensions, which enable the execution of security-critical application code away from untrusted system software.
 This technology provides numerous safety guarantees that are much better than a standard compute server but is not an entirely secure system in its own right.
 In [10],  Lindell describes the extensive attack surface, including page, cache, energy management, and speculative execution side-channel attacks.
 Each of these attacks requires "rare and specialized expertise" to mitigate.
 This expertise is on the cutting edge, making Secret network attacks the bar to overcome.
-"Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside SGX." and is the exact reason why Gridlock enforces a minority share distribution on Enigma (e.g. 2 out of 5 nodes).
+"Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside an SGX." and is the exact reason why Gridlock enforces a minority share distribution on Enigma (e.g. 2 out of 5 nodes).

 #### Non-Enigma Node Attack
 Although the hardware security of additional nodes is comparatively lower to enigma nodes and thus more probable, Gridlock balances this by fragmenting the attack surface in multiple dimensions.
 The recommended Vault setup will involve a mix of differing hardware and software architectures.
 This improves strength by forcing attackers to exploit more than one architecture to compromise a vault, increasing difficulty exponentially for each added device.
 Architecture diversity does not protect against shared tenancy vulnerabilities which is why Gridlock users also benefit from fragmented device location.
 The protocol ensures each key share is not stored in the same environment, further isolating the threat of a compromised node.